 Have you tried to grow your own SCOBY?Print

 Kombucha SCOBY is a starter culture which is necessary for brewing kombucha.
 SCOBY (Symbiotic Culture of Bacteria and Yeast) is a combination of bacteria and yeast existing in a symbiotic relationship.

 - 250ml of original raw commercially brewed kombucha

 - 2 teaspoons of raw (organic) white sugar

 - Make a cup of organic black tea and add 2 spoons of raw (organic) white sugar.
 Stir the sugar with a wooden spoon until the sugar dissolves completely.
 Let the tea cool down on the room temperature.

 - In a glass jar pour the bottle of kombucha and the cup of black tea.
 Stir the contents with a wooden spoon.

 - Cover the jar with a cheesecloth or tea towel.
 Secure the covering with a rubber band.

 - Leave the jar on the countertop on the room temperature for a week before having a sneak peak.

 - After the first week you will notice SCOBY looks like a clear film or blob then slowly becomes less translucent and gets thicker as time goes on.
-Wait until SCOBY is around 5 cm thick before using it to brew the kombucha tea.
+Wait until SCOBY is around 1/4-inch thick before using it to brew the kombucha tea.